-- (b) be accompanied by the relevant fee. - (3) The application must be made before the expiry of the accreditation.
+(3) The application must be made before the expiry of the licence.

-131. Accreditation continues in force until application is decided
+102 Licence continues in force until application is decided

-If an accredited assessor applies under regulation 130 for the renewal of accreditation, the accreditation is taken to continue in force from the day it would, apart from this regulation, have expired until the accredited assessor is given notice of the decision on the application.
+If a licence-holder applies under section 101 for the renewal of a high risk work licence, the licence is taken to continue in force from the day it would, apart from this section, have expired until the licence-holder is given notice of the decision on the application.